-We’ve used this experience to draw conclusions and identify projects that can be adapted to multiple fields of application.
+We’ve used this experience to draw conclusions and identify projects that can be adapted to multiple fields of applications.

-Discover how innovations designed for a precise need were noted as having the potential to also meet a need in a completely different market.
+Discover how innovations designed for a precise need was noted as having the potential to also meet a need in a completely different market.

 Seed screening method